vvaltchev/tilck/docs/debugging.md

 GDB_PORT=9999 ./build/run_qemu
 ```

-Another detail omitted in the README.md is that running `run_nokvm_qemu` is
+Another detail omitted in the README.md is that running `run_qemu` without
-necessary, even if we have `KVM` installed on the machine.
-That's because QEMU
+`-enable-kvm` is necessary, even if we have `KVM` installed on the machine.
-has *limited* support for debugging VMs using hardware-virtualization.
-For
+That's because QEMU has *limited* support for debugging VMs using
-example, it happens that breakpoints are missed.
+hardware-virtualization.
+For example, it happens that breakpoints are missed.

 ### Custom GDB commands
 One "detail" omitted until now is that running GDB like explained, triggers